billierinaldi/prototile/README.txt

 During animation, the display no longer responds to the mouse position, even if sliding is enabled.
 However, the top tiling can still be rotated by clicking and dragging the mouse.
-Rotation can be undone with a single click.
+Rotation can be undone with a double click.

 4. Loading, Saving, and Exporting